mythril-forge/vanilla-spells/spells/level-5/transmute-rock.md

 The ground in the spell's area becomes muddy enough that creatures can sink into it.
 Each foot that a creature moves through the mud costs 4 feet of movement, and any creature on the ground when you cast the spell must make a Strength Saving Throw.
-A creature must also make the saving throw when it moves into the area for the first time on a turn or ends its turn there.
+A creature must also make the Saving Throw when it moves into the area for the first time on a turn or ends its turn there.
 On a failed save, a creature sinks into the mud and is **restrained**, though it can use an action to end the **restrained** condition on itself by pulling itself free of the mud.

 If you cast the spell on a ceiling, the mud falls.